 Cadmus was formed over 40 years ago by a group of technical professionals dedicated to helping the U.S. Environmental Protection Agency (EPA) and state drinking water programs find solutions to the nation’s water quality challenges.
 Since then, Cadmus has become a premier firm supporting the water sector at every level.
-Cadmus is dedicated to solving complex problems across sectors by supporting source water protection initiatives, capacity development, operator certification programs and training, National Primary Drinking Water Regulation (NPDWR) implementation, analysis of state workload needs, Drinking Water State Revolving Funds (DWSRF) programs, direct technical assistance to water systems, site visits and inspections, sanitary surveys visits and training, and strategic planning, such as water system partnerships and resilience planning.
+Cadmus is dedicated to solving complex problems across sectors by supporting source water protection initiatives, capacity development, water infrastructure financing, operator certification programs and training, National Primary Drinking Water Regulation (NPDWR) implementation, analysis of state workload needs, State Revolving Funds programs, direct technical assistance to water systems, site visits and inspections, sanitary surveys visits and training, and strategic planning, such as water system partnerships and resilience planning.

 Cadmus, a leading provider of technical and strategic expertise to governments, energy utilities, and private sector companies worldwide, was awarded a five-year, $162 million contract to continue its work in support of the EPA’s Office of Ground Water and Drinking Water (OGWDW) on implementation of the public water systems supervision and underground injection control programs.
 The award highlights the firm’s ongoing role as one of the leading contractors supporting the EPA’s drinking water program.